How to become a Teaching Assistant

 What is a Teaching Assistant?

-Teaching assistants are now considered a professional in education and it is important to be as qualified and as experienced as you can.
+Teaching assistants are now considered a professional in education and it is important to be qualified and experienced.
 They work in both primary and secondary schools as well as special needs schools and nurseries.
 Teaching assistants can also work in college or education centre settings.

 Teaching assistants’ roles can involve anything from taking small groups of pupils out of the classroom for learning activities, to covering a lesson, or even supporting those pupils with extra needs (SEN).